kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 ### Non-Goals

 - Introducing triggers for pod restart other than container exits (e.g., via a direct API call).
 This could be a future enhancement.
-- Tearing down and recreating the pod sandbox during the restart.
-The focus is on an efficient "in-place" restart.
+- Tearing down and recreating the all pod resources during the restart.
+The focus is on an efficient "in-place" restart of the containers and preserve the environment.

 ## Proposal